-To capture occupational demand, EMSI uses a proprietary employment dataset that reflects total employment (i.e., employment covered by unemployment insurance as well as proprietor employment).
-The employment data reflects jobs for the second quarter of 2014.
-Within this dataset, EMSI calculates the number of regional annual job openings for engineering occupations that require three different levels of postsecondary training.
+To capture occupational demand, we used the EMSI proprietary employment dataset that reflects total employment (i.e., employment covered by unemployment insurance as well as proprietor employment).
+The employment data reflect jobs for the second quarter of 2014.
+Within this dataset, we calculated the number of regional annual job openings for engineering occupations that require three different levels of postsecondary training.
 The BLS also provides educational attainment data of current workers for each SOC code, broken out by their highest level of education attained.
 The data is presented as the percentage of workers in the SOC code with educational attainment ranging from less than a high school degree to an associate's degree.
-Using these data, EMSI adjusts the annual opening estimates for each SOC code to only incorporate the percentage of workers for three different educational levels that correspond with the 14.xxx level CIP codes and those corresponding occupations.
+Using these data, we used the EMSI methodology to adjust the annual opening estimates for each SOC code to only incorporate the percentage of workers for three different educational levels that correspond with the 14.xxx level CIP codes and those corresponding occupations.
 Not taking into account the educational attainment dynamics in this way would bias the result by over-counting potential job opportunities for completers.

-&lt;sup>5 See Appendix 1 for a description of the sources and processes of EMSI data.
+&lt;sup>6 See Appendix 1 for a description of the sources and processes of EMSI data.

-&lt;sup>6 Given the changing dynamics and need for more education in the existing workforce (i.e., skills-biased technology change in many occupations and industry sectors), this assumption is considered conservative.
+&lt;sup>7 Given the changing dynamics and need for more education in the existing workforce (i.e., skills-biased technology change in many occupations and industry sectors), this assumption is considered conservative.